calefrey/calefrey.github.io/mc.md

     * If you found something cool and would like a named warp let a mod know
   * You can request to teleport to other players using `/tpa <playername>`.
 The other person must accept your request using `/tpaccept` ( or `/tpdeny` to reject).

-This is my first time dealing with EssentialsX and permissions so if something should work and it doesn't, DM me on discord.
+* If something doesn't work like it should, let me know.